Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Learning to Warm-Start with Graph Neural Networks

 \subsection{GNN-based Accelerated Numerical Algorithm}

-As mentioned earlier, the trajectories generated by the GNN-based solver may not be safe for CAVs due to prediction inaccuracies relative to the true optimal solution.
+As mentioned earlier, the trajectories generated by the GNN-based solver may be infeasible or suboptimal due to prediction errors relative to the true optimal solution.
 Therefore, the GNN-based solver cannot be directly deployed for real-time control.
-However, the predicted terminal time from the GNN can serve as a warm start or initial guess to accelerate the optimization process.
-The algorithm operates as follows: For each \CAV{i}, we choose the GNN prediction $\hat{t}_i^f$ as the initial solution.
-At each iteration of the algorithm, we compute the parameters $\bbsym{\phi}_i$ using \eqref{eq:phi_i}, then evaluate all the state, control, and safety constraints.
-If none of the constraints is violated, we return the solution; otherwise, $t_i^{f}$ is increased or decreased by the step size $\epsilon$.
-The procedure is repeated until the solution satisfies all the constraints, or $t_i^{f}$ go beyond its bounds $[\underline{t}_i^{f}, \overline{t}_i^{f}]$.
-We provide the steps of this accelerated numerical solver in Algorithm~\ref{alg:gnn-solver}.
+However, the predicted terminal time from the GNN can serve as a warm-start or initial guess to accelerate the optimization process.

+The algorithm operates as follows.
+For each \CAV{i}, we use the GNN prediction $\hat{t}_i^f$ as the initial solution.
+If the initial solution is feasible, \ie satisfies all state, control, lateral safety, and rear-end safety constraints, the algorithm searches backward in increments of $\epsilon$ to find a smaller feasible terminal time until feasibility is lost or the lower bound is reached.
+If the initial solution is infeasible, the algorithm searches forward in increments of $\epsilon$ until it finds a feasible terminal time or reaches the upper bound.
+If no feasible candidate is found, the algorithm returns the trajectory associated with the upper terminal-time bound.
+The steps of the accelerated numerical solver are summarized in Algorithm~\ref{alg:gnn-solver}.